Search String

 FPS-wise, 1994 saw the release of four notable commercial Doom-likes.

-In 1994 PC gaming Intel Pentium 90 MHz CPUs were emerging and i80486DX2 66 MHz CPUs and 8 megs of RAM were bog-standard, but 16 megs of RAM was recommended.
+In 1994 the i80486DX4 75 MHz and 100 MHz CPUs were released, Intel Pentium 90 MHz CPUs were emerging and i80486DX2 66 MHz CPUs and 8 megs of RAM were bog-standard, but 16 megs of RAM was recommended.
 However, RAM above 16 megs could cause memory address space issues on non-DOS/4GW run-times.
 As for hard disk drives, 1 gig EIDEs were practically mandatory for serious gamers.

 1994 video cards were based on ISA, VLB (486) or PCI (Pentium) local buses and commonly employed ATI Mach, S3, Cirrus Logic and Tseng Labs ET4000 (xxx) chipsets, each of which came in various models.